BradWebb101/ASX200-API-to-SQL-database/README.md

 * [Setup](#Setup)

 ## Introduction
-This project is to reduce script running time and allow for easier access to ASX200 stock prices.
-Currently there is limited free API's for ASX200 stock prices, current API for this file has a limit of 5 requests per minute.
-This means over 40 minutes to run a full request for ASX200 stock prices.
+This project is to reduce script running time and allow for easier access to ASX200 stock prices due to limitations on free stock price API's requests.
-This script is running on my Raspberry Pi, using Cron as a scheduler to request updated stock rpices at close of ASX market and updates SQL server.
+This script is running on my Raspberry Pi, using Cron as a scheduler to request updated stock prices at close of ASX market and updates SQL server.
+Using SQL alchemy to SQL queries to create database, update tables and report on stock updates.

 ## Technologies
 Project was created with Python 3.7, libraries include: